mpiorowski/sgsg/README.md

 Also, this is not the next **dev** template.
 It has everything you need to push it to production: Nginx configuration, Docker deployments, GitHub Actions, Grafana logging, etc.

 ## Alternative
-If you need something a little more complicated (Rust, microservices, cloud deployment), feel free to check out the second project I am running:
+If you need something a little more complicated (Rust, microservices, PostgreQSL, cloud deployment), feel free to check out the second project I am running:
 **[Rusve](https://github.com/mpiorowski/rusve)**

 ## Architecture